Terms and conditions

 - Game fees

-- Air charter and other transport from the nearest airport to the camp and return
+- Air charter and other transport from the nearest airport to the camp and return, unless otherwise specified

 - Hotel and other accommodation on arrival or before leaving Tanzania or Zimbabwe